ZihaoWang/A-RAG-system-for-automatic-document-maintaince/README.md

-# RAG-Query-Processor
-A simple RAG framework using LangChain.

-# The Task
+# A RAG Framework for Automatic Document Updates

-Information changes quickly, and it's hard to keep knowledge current.
-Some team members are responsible for maintaining accurate documentation, but it's tough for them to identify all the places needing updates, especially with each new product change.
+Information changes quickly, and it's hard to keep them up-to-date.
+Suppose some people are responsible for maintaining documentation, but it's tough for them to identify all the places needing updates.
 So, we're creating **a RAG solution that can automatically update documentation based on natural language queries.**

 Imagine there's a new document update:

-* Now, archiving isn't possible anymore; instead, queries can only be deleted.
+* Now, archiving queries isn't possible anymore; instead, queries can only be deleted.

 With this framework, a person can simply enter the query: *We removed the ability to archive queries, and instead added the ability to completely delete them.
 Update all relevant knowledge.* Then, the framework will automatically update all the relevant information in the documentation.